-CNP Assurances undertakes to make public its votes on all Say on Climate resolutions.
+CNP Assurances undertakes to make public its votes on all Say on Climate and Say on Nature resolutions.

 More generally, CNP Assurances supports environment-related resolutions (whether or not they are approved by the Board of Directors) if they are part of an ambitious approach to combating climate change or protecting biodiversity.